cmuparlay/parlayhash/README.md

 The only dependences our implementations have are with [parlaylib](https://github.com/cmuparlay/parlaylib), which is included as part of the repository.
 Note that parlaylib will start up threads as needed to run certain operations in parallel.
 Once no longer needed, these will go to sleep but will still be around.

-The only file you need to include directly to use our hash tables is one of:
+The only file you need to include directly to use our hash maps is one of:
 - [include/hash_nogrow/unordered_map.h](include/hash_nogrow/unordered_map.h), or
 - [include/hash_grow/unordered_map.h](include/hash_grow/unordered_map.h)

 The only non C++ standard library files that these include are the following:
 - [include/utils/epoch.h](include/utils/epoch.h), which is an implementation of epoch-based safe memory reclamation.
 It supports the functions `New<T>(...args)` and `Retire(T* ptr)`, which correspond to `new` and `delete`.
 The retire, however, delays destruction until it is safe to do so (i.e., when no operation that was running at the time of the retire is still running).
 By default, `epoch.h` uses the parlay pool allocator since it is more efficient than e.g. jemalloc.
 You can have it use the default allocator by defining `USE_MALLOC`.
 This file require parlaylib.
 - [include/utils/lock.h](include/utils/lock.h), which is a simple implementation of shared locks.
-It is only used if you use the lock-based versions of the hash tables.
+It is only used if you use the lock-based versions of the hash maps.
 The implementation has an array with a fixed number of locks (currently 65K), and a location is hashed to one of the locks in the array.
 Each lock is a simple spin lock.
 This file has no dependences beyond the C++ standard library.
 - Files from the [include/parlaylib](include/parlaylib) library.

 The other implementations (e.g. tbb, folly, ...) require the relevant libraries, but do not require `parlaylib` themselves.
 However, our benchmarking harness uses `parlaylib` to run the benchmarks for all implementations.